 The Tracker 3200S has the full compliment of ranges available with Huntron Workstation.

 Q: Where can I find IC clips and cables for the 2800S scanner?

-A: Clip and cables that connect to the scanner connectors on the Tracker 2800S front panel are readily available from companies such as
+A: IC clips that connect through ribbon cables to the scanner connectors on the Tracker 2800S front panel are readily available from companies such as

 Digi-Key and Pomona Electronics.
 Clips and cables come in different pin counts and spacing with the most